Samsung Galaxy A41: Hardware

-The Galaxy A41 is equipped with a MediaTek Helio P65 chipset, with 64 GB of storage and 4 GB of RAM, as well as a dedicated slot for microSD and a dual nano SIM slot with supports VoLTE.
-Storage can be expanded up to 512 GB via a microSDXC card.
+Display

-The phone has a 6.1-inch, FHD+ Super AMOLED display, with a screen-to-body ratio of 85.9% and an aspect ratio of 20:9 to match that of other Galaxy smartphones sold in 2020.
+The phone has a 6.1-inch FHD+ Super AMOLED display, with a screen-to-body ratio of 85.9% and an aspect ratio of 20:9 to match that of other Galaxy smartphones sold in 2020.
 An optical, under-display fingerprint reader replaces the rear-mounted one seen on the A40.

+Camera

 The new L-shaped rear camera system (similar to the ones seen on newer Samsung phones) utilizes three cameras, a 48 MP wide lens, an 8 MP ultrawide lens and a 5 MP depth sensor.
 A U-shaped screen cut-out houses the 25 MP sensor for the front-facing camera.
 Both camera systems are capable of recording 1080p video at 30fps.

+Processor and Memory

+The Galaxy A41 uses the MediaTek Helio P65 processor, available with 64 GB of storage (which uses eMMC) and 4 GB of RAM.
+Storage can be expanded up to 512 GB through a microSDXC card.

+Battery

-A 3500 mAh battery is used, with support for fast charging at up to 15 W.
+The device is powered by a 3500 mAh battery, with support for fast charging at up to 15 W.

-Customers, depending on the region, can choose from a range of new colour selections, such like Black, Haze Silver, Prism Blue and Aura Red.

 Software

 The phone comes with Android 10 and Samsung’s custom One UI 2.1 software overlay.
-Depending on the region, it can support contactless NFC payments through Samsung Pay and other various payment apps that can be installed separately.

-Software experience is comparable to that of other 2020 Samsung devices, and it boasts many of the software perks costlier Samsung devices boast, such as Edge Screen and Edge Lighting.

-As with most other Samsung phones released during 2020, the Microsoft-Samsung partnership Link to Windows option which comes as standard, can be accessed in the Android notification panel.

 Like its predecessor, the Galaxy A40, the phone is eligible for 4 years of security patches and two major Android OS upgrades.

-In March 2021, the official Android 11 update began rolling out to all versions of the Galaxy A41.

-In May 2022, the official Android 12 update was released for the Galaxy A41.